WANdisco/wandisco-documentation-ldm/docs/configuration.md

 Each configuration property can also be provided to LiveData Migrator as a command-line argument when launched, e.g. `--server.port=19999`.

 :::note
 You'll need to perform a restart after making any configuration changes to LiveData Migrator or the UI.
-To do this, run `service livedata-migrator restart` or `service one-ui-server restart` as appropriate.
+To do this, run `service livedata-migrator restart` or `service livedata-ui restart` as appropriate.
 :::

 ## LiveData Migrator Configuration